Brand values are one of the first things you need to get right when creating your brand.

 They’re a core set of beliefs that you can use to build your business activity around.
 They’ll also help you make key operating decisions.

-At Canny, we have three key brand values.
+At Canny, we have five key brand values.

-These are the three things we hold ourselves accountable too.
+These are the five things we hold ourselves accountable too.

 No design is shipped, if we don’t believe it’s awesome.
 A client will never lay eyes on something that we’re not 100% confident in.